apigee/apigee-config-maven-plugin/README.md

   references
   keystores
   aliases
-  importKeys    #v2.1.3 or later apicategories #v2.6.0 or later apidocs       #v2.6.0 or later
+  importKeys    	   	#v2.1.3 or later apicategories			#v2.6.0 or later apidocs       		#v2.6.0 or later appgroups				#v2.8.2 or later appgroupapps			#v2.8.2 or later importAppGroupAppKeys	#v2.8.2 or later exportAppGroupAppKeys	#v2.8.2 or later

   For example, the apps goal is used below to only create apps and ignore all other config types. mvn apigee-config:apps -Ptest -Dapigee.config.options=create

   To export the dev app keys, use the following: mvn apigee-config:exportAppKeys -Ptest -Dapigee.config.exportDir=./target

+  To export the app group app keys, use the following: mvn apigee-config:exportAppGroupAppKeys -Ptest -Dapigee.config.exportDir=./target

 ```
 The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.